Qasr al-Banat: History

 The Roman-Byzantine city of Callinicum was conquered by the Arabs in 639 CE and renamed Raqqa ("the flood plain").
 The Umayyad caliph Hisham ibn Abd al-Malik (r.
 723–743) is said by medieval sources to have built two palaces nearby.
 The Abbasid Caliph al-Mansur (r.
 754–775), later called the city ar-Rafiqa ("the partner") and used it as a fortress against the Byzantines, building and attaching horseshoe-shaped walls on the straight side of the south wall that runs parallel to the former river bed of the Euphrates.
 Ar-Rafiqa became the residence of Harun al-Rashid (r.
 786–809).
 He set up a palace outside the city walls in the northeast.
 After this period, a renovation was carried out in 1165/66 under Nur ad-Din Mahmud.
 The ruins present today have been dated to around 1168, from Nur al-Din's time.

 By 1900, the ruins of Raqqa were repeatedly examined and documented by the likes of Ernst Herzfeld, who along with Friedrich Sarre conducted an archaeological survey of Mesopotamia between the Euphrates and the Tigris in 1907.
 They explored Raqqa in detail and a little later, in 1909, Gertrude Bell also visited the site, then largely an uninhabited ruin.

+The site was significantly damaged in 2012-2017, during the Syrian civil war.
+Parts of the structure and the central fountain were destroyed and the site was also subject to looting.

+In 2026, volunteers participating in the community initiative titled "play on ruins", managed to partially clear debris from the site.